Lyther/Lecture-Notes/README.md

 * Lecture notes
 * Review notes
 * Lab notes and assignment notes
+* Something others but interesting

 The lecture notes are continuous updating, and some of them aren't finished yet.
 If you want to get notes of specific course, please raise an issue.

 ----

+## Misc

+1. OK, here is my new commit of GitHub flavored markdown.

 ## Artificial Intelligence